 The third drive is of course, this our new-found attraction to girls.
 You know this one well and you also know how it results in all kinds of actions with unintended side effects.
 This story only touches on this third drive, but arguably made it a lot more fun.

 Arguably, the swing at the center of this story, had no safe use.
 It could only really be used as a thrill ride because, well, we could not figure out any other way to use it.
-And as we used it, it was the most awesome swing ever, and should have been installed with nearby recovery areas, with soothing music, coloring books and looping videos of snowflakes gently drifting down against a peaceful river and valley landscape.
+As we used it, it was the most awesome swing ever, and should have been installed with nearby recovery areas, with soothing music, coloring books and looping videos of snowflakes gently drifting down against a peaceful river and valley landscape.

-I tried to find an official name for this swing, but, as near as I can tell, all pubic information about this swing has been purged from the internet – perhaps by insurance lawyers who were in a lather to erase liability for several great wipe-outs that should have cost them millions of dollars.
+I tried to find an official name for this swing, but, as near as I can tell, all pubic information about this swing has been purged from the internet – perhaps by insurance lawyers who were in a lather to erase liability for several great wipe-outs that should have, yea must have, cost them millions of dollars.
 So, except for this story, all memory of this swing has been scrubbed from history or perhaps only available on the dark web – where I’ve never been.